 Open ELS Project

-The Project is focused on facilitating access to, and encouraging the take up and use of, this information, and is strongly user orientated with a comprehensive programme of activities for SMEs.
+The Project was focused on facilitating access to, and encouraging the take up and use of, this information, and is strongly user orientated with a comprehensive programme of activities for SMEs.

-EuroGeographics is coordinating the two-year initiative co-financed by the European Union’s Connecting Europe Facility.
-It is working with partners from member organisations in Norway, The Netherlands, Great Britain, Finland, Spain, Sweden, Poland and Germany.
+EuroGeographics coordinated the two-year initiative co-financed by the European Union’s Connecting Europe Facility, working with partners from member organisations in Norway, The Netherlands, Great Britain, Finland, Spain, Sweden, Poland and Germany.

 For more information, visit openels.eu

 Three animations are also available which explain how the Project defines Open Data, how it can benefit SMEs and how users can access the test services.